Marcin-L-Szczepanski/test-blockchain-js/README.md

 ### Transactions

 Defining what a transaction looks like by creating class called Transactions.

+Class Transactions has 3 parameters defined in the constructor.

-Constructor for class Block receives arguments for address from which the transaction is received, address where the transactions is sent and the amounts:
+Constructor receives arguments for address from which the transaction is received, address where the transactions is sent and the amounts:
 ```javascript
 class Transaction {
   constructor (fromAddress, toAddress, amount) {